Goal 13: Climate Action

 Local education programs

 The Minnesota Climate Adaptation Partnership (MCAP) advances critical climate science, champions adaptation leadership and supports climate resilience actions and collaborations across sectors and levels of government to ensure Minnesota is making needed progress to prepare for our changing climate.
-In recent years, their work has included training and peer learning in relation to climate communication, education and action across Greater MN as identified by UN SDG 13.
+In recent years, their work has included developing a Climate Adaptation Specialist Training Program series.

 Learn More